 Landscapes are often a work in progress.
 No matter how thorough your planning has been, the project is looking for those added tweaks so that…well, it just feels right.

-According to the plans and contracts this project (#6) is complete.
-But now should come the tweaks and enhancements that take it to the next level.
+According to the plans and contracts this project (#6) is now complete.
+But I look forward to coming back over time and adding small enhancements that take it to the next level.

 Let The Landscape’s Needs Speak For Themselves